 - It is used to reverse the effects of some drugs.

-- Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy after your child gets this drug.
-Be sure your child uses some other kind of birth control also, like a condom, for 7 days after your child gets this drug.
+- Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy after getting this drug.
+Use some other kind of birth control also, like a condom, for 7 days after getting this drug.

 - Skin irritation.